julienmege/bonita-coding-dojo/use-case-best-practices/vacation-management/README.md

 ```
 Use fragment to have comment per task

-/!\ POST doesn't work in the UI Designer due to some redirection issues
+/!\ POST doesn't work in the UI Designer during preview due to some redirection issues but it should work fine once in the Portal.

 ### Step 6
 Create living app to let helen kelly use the Review Vacation Requests application.